How to keep a remote team connected and create a happy workplace

 Overcoming the mental barrier

 One issue you might find more difficult to overcome is the mental barrier – the feeling of isolation or anxiety.
-According to McKinsey, employees’ top concerns about remote working were loss of connection with colleagues, difficulties in collaboration, and a decreased focus on their well-being.
+According to McKinsey, employees’ top concerns about remote working were loss of connection, difficulties when collaborating with remote colleagues, and a decreased focus on their well-being.

 In traditional company culture, interaction and connection with colleagues are easier and collaboration can take place in many different ways, wherever people are located.
 So the challenge is to maintain that elusive connection.
 It could be a regular video chatting, call, or text message to check in or maybe a weekly ‘virtual get together’ or a happy hour.